Runic calendar: Marks

 A version using the Latin alphabet for weekdays and Arabic numerals for the golden numbers was printed in 1498 as part of the Breviarium Scarense.

 Primstav

 A primstav is the ancient Norwegian calendar stick.
 These were engraved with images instead of runes.
 The images depicted the different nonmoving religious holidays.
-The oldest primstav still in existence is from 1457 and is exhibited at Norsk Folkemuseum.
+The oldest primstav still in existence is from 1457 and is kept at the National Museum of Denmark.

 Modern use

 Adherents of the Estonian ethnic religion (Maausk) have published Runic calendars (sirvilauad) every year since 1978.
 Until 1991, the calendar was an illegal samizdat publication under the Soviet government.